-- All overtime worked Monday to Friday is paid for at the rate of time and one half for the first 2 hours and double time after that. - Work done on Saturdays prior to 12 noon must be paid for at the rate of time and one half for the first 2 hours and double time after that, except in certain circumstances in which ordinary hours can be worked on Saturday (see Clause 7.
-Hours for details). - Work done on Saturdays after 12 noon or on Sundays must be paid for at the rate of double time. - A part time employee must be paid overtime rates for all hours in excess of the hours fixed under their contract of employment.
+- All overtime worked Monday to Friday is paid for at the rate of time and one half for the first 2 hours and double time after that. - Work done on Saturdays prior to 12 noon must be paid for at the rate of time and one half for the first 2 hours and double time after that, except in certain circumstances in which ordinary hours can be worked on Saturday (see clause 7 - Hours of the Vehicle Builders Award on the WA Industrial Relations Commission website www.wairc.wa.gov.au for details). - Work done on Saturdays after 12 noon or on Sundays must be paid for at the rate of double time. - A part time employee must be paid overtime rates for all hours in excess of the hours fixed under their contract of employment.